ElfSundae/laravel-skeleton/README.md

 $ composer require :vendor/:package_name
 ```

-Then register the service provider by adding the following to the `providers` array in `config/app.php`:
+For Lumen or earlier Laravel than v5.5, you need to register the service provider manually:

 ```php
 :namespace\:package_serviceServiceProvider::class,
 ```

-And publish config files and assets:
+Then publish the configuration file and assets:

 ```sh
 $ php artisan vendor:publish --tag=:package_name